Global Health Outreach Projects

 Background

 McGill Global Health Outreach Projects offer opportunities for McGill undergraduate and graduate students to learn about global health through various media, journalism and publishing initiatives.
-Selected students will have the chance to lead publications within McGill Global Health Programs (GHP) - including the McGill Journal of Global Health and the McGill Perspectives on Global Health blog - or carry out a Pulitzer Center Reporting Fellowship on a global health topic.
+Selected students will have the chance to lead publications within McGill Global Health Programs (GHP) - including the McGill Journal of Global Health and the McGill Perspectives on Global Health blog.
 Selected individuals will receive funding and will access a variety of training and networking opportunities organized by GHP throughout the academic year, including GHP’s annual Global Health Night and other opportunities.

 Key Dates